sparkflows/sparkflows-docs/docs/tutorials/etl/time-function.rst

 Workflow for applying TimeFunctions
 -----------------------------------

-Below is the workflow for transforming the transaction dataset and creating additional date time features for the date column.
+In the example workflow below, additional date time features are being created from the date column.

 .. figure:: ../../_assets/tutorials/dataset/29.PNG
    :alt: Dataset